rivercam/app-of-apps/metal3-local-lab/README.md

-# This folder host files used to set up local metal3 lab
+# This folder has files used to set up local metal3 lab